What is ASD?

 Sinus Venosus Atrial Septal Defect

-Sinus venosus atrial septal defects are diagnosed upon the detection of a heart sound produced when the blood flow of the heart valves, a fixed split-second heart sound, and/or right heart enlargement on chest x-ray or electrocardiogram (ECG) in the usually asymptomatic patient.
+Sinus venous atrial septal defects are diagnosed upon the detection of a heart sound produced when the blood flow of the heart valves, a fixed split-second heart sound, and/or right heart enlargement on chest x-ray or electrocardiogram (ECG) in the usually asymptomatic patient.

 Single Atrium ASD

-Diagnosis of Atrial Septal Defect
+Diagnosis of Atrial Septal Defect:

 - Chest x-ray